Aureus: During the Republic

 The production of proper Roman coins began in the 3rd century BC and was limited to the minting of bronze asses; the gold brought back from spoils and war indemnities was stored in the public treasury (Aerarium).
 According to the needs of the state finances, the gold in the reserve was sold for minted silver, at a ratio of 1 to 12.
 The Second Punic War (218–201), due to its considerable financing needs, made it necessary to draw on the reserves of precious metal.
 Rome therefore issued silver denarii and several series of aurei, but the production of gold coins ceased after the war.

 Issue worth 40 (XXXX) asses, 211 BC.
 The obverse depicts the god Mars.

 Issue minted by Sulla, 82 BC.
 The obverse depicts Roma.

 Issue minted by Caesar, 45 BC.
 The obverse depicts Victory.

 In the years following 87 BC, and in exceptional circumstances, the general Sulla resumed issuing gold coins during his campaign in Greece.
 Disowned by the Senate and deprived of its financial support, he seized the treasures of the Greeks and used them to issue gold or silver coins bearing his name.
 These issues also served a propaganda purpose during the ensuing civil war.

-In 49 BC, Julius Caesar, claiming that the Republic was in danger, seized the gold reserve of the public treasury and using it alongside his personal wealth during his civil war.
+In 49 BC, Julius Caesar, claiming that the Republic was in danger, seized the gold reserve of the public treasury and used it alongside his personal wealth during his civil war.
 The minting of the aureus resumed in itinerant workshops following the movements of Caesar's legions, then in Rome, at the standard weight equivalent to one-fortieth of a Roman pound, about 8 grams.
 This coin, made of pure gold, was called aureus nummus or denarius aureus, "gold denarius".
 Shortly before his death, Caesar began issuing silver coins with his own portrait, a departure from traditional coinage.

 The period following the assassination of Julius Caesar in 44 BC saw competition between various factions, each mobilizing its own army and paying its soldiers in gold coins.
 Mints competing with that of Rome multiplied in Italy, Gaul, Roman Africa, Sicily, along with itinerant ones depending on the movements of the armies.
 Each faction leader had his effigy and emblems struck: the triumvirs (Mark Antony, Lepidus and Caesar's nephew Octavian), the "liberators" Brutus and Cassius Longinus, and Sextus Pompey (the son of Pompey the Great).
 Octavian became sole master of the Roman world in 31 BC, after defeating his last opposition at Actium.
 Four years later, in 27 BC, he assumed the name and title of Augustus, marking his accession as the first Roman emperor.